Sports Premium Funding Statement

 to provide free of charge.

-Last year and this year, we have contracted the services of a local charity called Inspire+ to
+We buy in to the services of a local charity called Inspire+ to

 support us in providing additional activities and training for our children and staff.
 Inspire+ is very